jonathanopalise/lotus-ste/README.md

 * **Sound enhancements**: Junosix/AF (Jamie Hamshere)
 * **Loader and other technical assistance**: Grazey/PHF

+**Thanks to**:

-**Thanks to**: masteries/AF (for providing the original sound mixer code, without which we might not have digital sound in this project), and metalages/AF (for ideas and discussion around the idea of a YM-based engine sound)
+* **masteries/AF** - for providing the original sound mixer code, without which we might not have digital sound in this project
+* **Defence Force/Dbug** - for code review and suggestions around performance optimisation
+* **metalages/AF** - for ideas and discussion around the idea of a YM-based engine sound

 _(AF = Atari-Forum - https://www.atari-forum.com/)_